galel12/Crypto_Exchange_Market/README.md

 1. **Clone the repository**
 2. **Database setup**:
     - Ensure Docker is installed and running.
-    - Navigate to the `root` directory:
+    - Navigate to the `Docker` directory:
     ```sh
-    cd crypto/root
+    cd crypto/Docker
     ```
     - Ensure Docker Compose is installed
     - Start the PostgreSQL container using Docker Compose: